 4. Cleanse your life: out with the old, in with the new.
 To get over an addictive relationship, you need to cleanse your life.
 This means putting, throwing, or giving away everything that your ex gave you or left behind.
 Deal with everything that you accumulated as a couple, or that reminds you of your ex.
 This tip serves a double purpose: you’ll declutter you home at the same time!

 Are you tempted to call, email, or text him?
-Read 3 Reasons to Stop Begging Him to Come Back.
+Read How to Let Go of Someone You Love and Be Free.

 5. Focus inward — but not on your heartbreak.
 What have you done lately to achieve your goals?
 Start thinking about the things you’ve always wanted to change about your career, personality, health, life, home, or relationships.
 Start thinking about your overall life goals, and write down small steps to achieving your goals.